ds3002/course/labs/lab1-cli.md

 add or remove files from archives without re-creating them!
 They are editable objects using when using either the `zip` or `tar` commands.

+### `history`

+Displays your history of commands in `bash`.
+Often this is limited to 1000 but that can be changed in your `.bashrc` file.

+### `!999`

+When viewing your history, notice the line number with each command.
+To repeat an item in your history, prefix that number with `!`.